Email Marketing Automation made easy! Learn more >

 The workflow starts as soon as the selected campaign has been sent.
 This can be a regular or an event-driven campaign.

 You can send a promotional mailing (trigger) to a selected target group.
 After three days, you want to remind all subscribers who haven't opened the email or haven't redeemed their voucher yet.

 The workflow starts as soon as the selected form has been submitted.

 A classic application for this trigger is the newsletter registration with a welcome mail.
 However, many other applications are possible, such as a satisfaction survey, the download of an e-book via online form, etc.

 To use this trigger there has to be a corresponding subscriber field (date field) that contains data.
-You can choose whether the further action should be on the date in the field, several days before or after the respective date.
+You can choose whether some further action should be on the date in the field, several days before or after the respective date.

 Think about happy birthday wishes, coupon codes with a time limit or the date of the last purchase - every date of these events can be used to start a workflow.

 The trigger starts the workflow for all subscribers who have clicked at least one link in the selected campaign.
-The action is taking right after the link click.
+The action is taking place right after the link click.